ankrutik/notes/aws/solutions_arch_cert/notes.md

 **Object based** storage as against byte modification storage.
 File size can be **0 bytes to 5 TB**.
 Unlimited storage.
 Block based, so can't install OS.

+Bittorrent protocol support.
+Maximum 5GB file size.

 ## Bucket

 - like a folder
-- needs to be universally unique or unique gobally; universal namespace
+- needs to be **universally unique or unique gobally**; universal namespace
 - URL or web address created for it
 - HTTP 200 code received if upload is successful
-- by default newly created bucket is private.
-Access can be setup using:
+- by default newly created bucket is private
-  - bucket policies (**bucket level**)
-  - Access Control Lists (**object level**)
 - **Access logs** can be configured to be stored on another bucket in same or different account
-- 100 buckets allowed per account
+- Maximum **100 buckets allowed per account**
 - Restricting bucket access:
   - bucket policies
   - object policies